-Click here for recommended almanacs; they can help you find the exact rising times for the moon and Jupiter into your sky.
+Click here for recommended almanacs; they can help you find the exact rising times for the moon and planets into your sky.

 Jupiter and the constellation Libra’s stars rise about four minutes earlier daily and one-half hour earlier weekly.

 So in another few months, you can look forward to seeing Jupiter and the constellation Libra in the evening sky well before your bedtime.
 Jupiter’s opposition – when Earth will pass between this outer planet and the sun, marking the middle of the best time of year to see it – will come on May 9, 2018.

 And Mars?
 It’s the planet to watch in 2018, and it’s shining at the border of the constellations Scorpius and Ophiuchus in early February.
 Contrast its brightness with the red star Antares – brightest star in the constellation Scorpius the Scorpion – in early February.
 Then look again in late February.
 Mars is brightening fast now and might outshine Antares, by a hair, by late February.